 What makes efficient UX writing

 Some may think that UX writing takes a few minutes to be done since it includes only small pieces of text.
 However, the creation of a powerful phrase for a CTA button sometimes can take much more time and effort than writing off a whole body copy.

 Microcopy usually can vary from one word to short sentences which should perform numerous functions.
-So, if we say that in UX writing every word counts, it won’t be a hyperbola.
+So, if we say that in UX writing every word counts, it won’t be a hyperbole.
 A single word should both help users to get oriented as well as encourage them to stick around.
 Moreover, there is often a business goal standing behind CTA buttons, so this factor should also be considered during UX writing.

 The sufficient UX copy needs to be clear and consistent.
 Users don’t have to figure out what you mean.
 Copy should be simple so that people could interact with product intuitively.
 If users don’t notice they’ve been guided, UX writing has been done well.
 In addition, UX writing, as any other copy content, should be based on the context and the target audience.